rhagenson/sembio-go/paper/paper.md

 Bioinformatics libraries that informed the development of this one are: BioPython [@BioPython], Rust-Bio [@Rust-Bio], and Bioconductor [@Bioconductor].
 Property testing is done via <https://github.com/leanovate/gopter/>.

+`bio-go` is intended to clarify the intersection of existing solutions and define the minimal interface of biological data types such that we may abstract out the semantics of our solutions.
+Meanwhile, projects like `biogo` [@BioGo] are intended to set out a unified toolkit that makes definitive decisions about the semantics that `bio-go` leaves abstract.
+In short, the unified approach of `biogo` is one solution possibly exported by `bio-go`, meanwhile the reverse would not be expected.

 # Statement of Need

 Bioinformatics projects often require building custom, small tools for the purpose of complementing larger tools' inflexibility.
 Developers are forced to balance size with flexibility -- the larger the program and the more people using it, the less flexible its developers can be to changing it for the better. `bio-go` is intended to be used in producing flexible tools that can change according to the specific needs of ongoing Bioinformatics projects.